rhul-compsoc/royalhackaway.com/src/posts/faq/what-is-a-faq.md

 is-public: false
 ---

-A FAQ (or Frequently Asked Questions) is a section of a publication where questions that an author believes may be asked will answer.
+A FAQ (or Frequently Asked Questions) is a section of a publication where questions that an author believes may be asked will be answered.